cysouw/diathesis/text/c05_preverbs.md

 ### [ NA | NA ] Preverb transitives without diathesis {#sec:preverb-transitive-without-diathesis}

-It is very common for transitive nominative-accusative verbs to remain transitive when prefixed \Next[a,b].
-The participles of both verbs can be used attributively \Next[c,d].
+It is very common for transitive nominative-accusative verbs to remain transitive when prefixed [@Next a,b].
+The participles of both verbs can be used attributively [@Next c,d].
 The examples presented in this section are in no way intended to be a complete listing, but only serve as a illustration for this phenomenon.
 This group of preverb alternations without valency change appears to be very large.

-\ex.
+:::ex
- \a.
+a.
 Ich lagere die Kartoffeln im Keller.
- \b.
+b.
 Ich verlagere die Kartoffeln in den Keller.
- \c.
+c.
 Die gelagerten Kartoffeln.
- \d.
+d.
 Die verlagerten Kartoffeln.

 **Attested Verbs**